Finding the Best Places to Retire Since 2006!

 Crime Rate: Below the national average

-Public Library: Yes, the Holly Springs Community Library.
-It has a bookmobile and internet access.
+Public Library: Yes, the Holly Springs Community Library, and it has a bookmobile.

 Political Leanings: Liberal